Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Orientation and any Atypical Sexual Desires: Bisexuality, fetishism, hematolagnia, and erotophonophilia.

-Romantic Experience: Had no romantic feelings for the women he had sexual relations with in his adolescence, but he did love Lydia, Tobias, James, and Eilwen.
+Romantic Experience: Was infatuated with the women he had sexual relations with in his adolescence, but did not actually love them.
+He did love Lydia, Tobias, James, and Eilwen.
 He also developed romantic feelings for Prudence, but she gently turned him down.
 He is presently single.

 Knowledge: Different art techniques, art history, literature, the occult to a limited degree, and exposure to different European cultures.